e-mail: bok@dhit.pl

 1.51 ZŁ

-Call us tel: +48 888 99 98 98 or get in touch via contact form on the contact page.
-You can check the strength and the shape of magnet in our magnetic mass calculator magnetic calculator
+Give us a call tel: +48 888 99 98 98 or get in touch via form on the contact page.
+You can check the mass and the shape of neodymium magnets in our power calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.